Frugal Date Ideas to Keep the Romance Alive Without Breaking the Budget

 A local event or attraction can offer an inexpensive date opportunity.

-Accompany any of these things with a picnic or a coffee and you’ve got a lovely inexpensive day out.
+Accompany any of these things with a picnic or a coffee, and you’ve got a lovely, inexpensive day out.

-More into the theatre, sports or concerts?
 Check out your local paper or events directory for small productions, local sports events or concerts.
 They will be a fraction of the cost of the bigger events, but just as enjoyable.

-Whipping out a fist full of shop-a-dockets may seem a bit daggy on a first date, but hey, what your date doesn’t know won’t hurt them, right?
 A frugal date will see it as smart: having a fun time without overspending!

 I love a breakfast out – a hot coffee and eggs benny and the Saturday paper (what a luxury – to read a paper!), then a stroll afterwards.
+Or maybe we’ll enjoy a bacon and egg roll on the beach.

-Maybe we’ll browse a bookstore or go for a walk along the beach.
-Breakfast or lunch is a great way to cut the expense of dining out, while still enjoying the experience – and it’s a bit different from the old dinner out too.
+Breakfast or lunch is a great way to cut the expense of dining out, while still enjoying the experience – and it’s a bit different from the old dinner out.

 How often do we get time to just hang out with our partners?